 Caring for Elderberry Bushes

-- The plants do like plenty of water, especially in hot spells, but should not become sodden.
+• The plants do like plenty of water, especially in hot spells, but they should not become sodden.

-- Elderberries are not especially particular about humidity but cool and moist is preferred to hot and dry.
+• Elderberries are not particularly particular about humidity, but cool and moist are preferred to hot and dry.

-- Again, these plants thrive without too many added nutrients if initially planted in soil with plenty of organic matter forked in.
+• Again, these plants thrive without too many added nutrients if initially planted in soil with plenty of organic matter.

-- Remove dead, diseased, or damaged canes at the trunk.
+• Remove dead, diseased, or damaged canes from the trunk.
 Ensure that the elderberry bush is at least three years old before pruning.

 Harvesting

-Harvest when berries turn dark purple to black.
+Harvest when the berries turn dark purple or black.
 Cut big clusters with a pruning shear.
 Next, collect them in a bucket or plastic bag.
 Finally, remove the berries from the toxic stems and leaves.

 You can now freeze, dry, make syrup, pie, etc. We have an upcoming article on how to preserve and use elderberries.